UWC2-APIDOC/to-do-service-auto/docs/index.md

 imaginary service.

-The To-Do Service provides a cloud-hosted task list through which subscribers can post tasks and receive reminders of those tasks.
+The To-Do Service provides a cloud-hosted task list through which subscribers can add new tasks and receive reminders of those tasks.

 ## Quickstart

-[Post your first task _(coming soon)_](#quickstart) with the To-Do Service to see how easy it is to use!
+[Add your first task _(coming soon)_](#quickstart) with the To-Do Service to see how easy it is to use!

 ## Tutorials